 Butyrate is a mast-cell stabilizer, anti-inflammatory, and has a protective effect on the gastrointestinal tract.

 Bacillus licheniformis produces the common antibiotic bacitracin, protease enzymes that digest and absorb proteins, and the full spectrum of B vitamins in the gut, including folate and biotin.

 Bacillus coagulans plays a vital role in the digestion and absorption of nutrients, like lactose and dietary fats, produces mast-cell stabilizing butyrate, aids in digestion, and prevents the growth of harmful bacteria.

 Spore-based probiotics are soil-based microorganisms found naturally within dirt and vegetation.

-They survive within the gastro-intestinal tract for around 30 days where they then exit the body.
+They survive within the gastrointestinal tract for around 30 days and exit the body.

 Over and above the substantial research on individual strains, MegaSporeBiotic™ has undertaken studies on the combination of probiotic strains that show that it is one of the most effective probiotics on the market today.

 Here is a summary of the research onMegaSporeBiotic™ to date: